-As a psychotherapist in Asheville, North Carolina, and a telehealth provider in the state of Florida, I work with individuals dealing with a number of different life situations.
+As a psychotherapist in Asheville, North Carolina, I work with individuals dealing with a number of different life situations.
 Some folx have one main issue that is creating difficulty in their lives, for others, there are many struggles with which they are dealing at any given point.
 I am happy to work with you wherever you are on your journey.
 My aim to to assist you in identifying and removing obstacles that prevent you from living a life that you love or being the person you aspire to be.
 I have particular experience and interest in the following areas:

 - Relationship and Intimacy Issues